SheepOfNoise/CommandRunner/README.md

 3. **Height (Y)**: represents a relative movement of the fork-lift, positive=up..
 4. **Movement (Z)**: represents a relative movement of the robot, positive=forward.
 5. **Fork Load**: true when the fork is loaded with a bin.
-6. ### Logger
+### Logger
-7. A logging facility based on the fine Spdlog open-source library by Gabi Melman.
+A logging facility based on the fine Spdlog open-source library by Gabi Melman.
 Supports severity level messaging, both to console as well as to a rotating file collection.
+### getopt
+A getopt implementation was incorporated to enable robust argument parsing.
+Code was taken from the [IoTivity Library](https://github.com/iotivity/iotivity/tree/master/resource/c_common/windows).
 ## Example of a specification file
 (Also available under ./test/TestSimple.txt)
 ```